 Practices and therapies in holistic health care I may consider

 My approach blends evidence-based medicine and complementary practices to meet real needs.
-I want options that ease symptoms now and build long-term healing aligned with my values.
+I look for options that ease symptoms now and build long-term healing aligned with my values and goals.

 Traditional medical care with a broader lens